storacha/go-w3up/README.md

 priv, _ := ioutil.ReadFile("path/to/private.key")
 signer, _ := signer.Parse(priv)

-// UCAN proof that signer can list uploads in this space prfbytes, _ := ioutil.ReadFile("path/to/proof.ucan") proof, _ := delegation.Extract(b)
+// UCAN proof that signer can list uploads in this space (a delegation chain) prfbytes, _ := ioutil.ReadFile("path/to/proof.ucan") proof, _ := delegation.Extract(b)